YBL123/sei-group-project/README.md

 ### Front

-I made the likes component independent so that it could be inserted and used anywhere on the app.
+I made the likes component independent so that it could be called on and used anywhere on the app.

 ```javascript
 const Plant = require('../models/plant')